code-and-effect/effective_ckeditor/README.md

 Please see effective_regions (https://github.com/code-and-effect/effective_regions)

 ## CKEditor

-This gem packages only the javascript parts of CKEditor and adds one plugin, effective_regions
+This gem packages only the javascript parts of CKEditor and adds one exclusive plugin, effective_regions

 ## License